 Excess bleeding (bleeding that soaks a gauze in an hour).

 Swelling of the scrotum.

 Skin around the incision is red and hot to the touch.

 Pus-like drainage from the incision.

 Pain that is not controlled with acetaminophen.

-After hours, weekends or holidays this connects you to the message center.
+These are 24-hour phone numbers.
+After hours, weekends or holidays this connects to the message center.
 Ask for the urology doctor on call.
-Give your name, area code, and phone number.
+Leave your name and phone number with the area code.
 The doctor will call you back.